hdShang/arxiv-daily/docs/cs-CL/2025-06-16/papers/250614012v1-lost-in-the-mix-evaluating-llm-understanding-of-code-switched-text.md

 ---
 layout: default
-title: Lost in the Mix: Evaluating LLM Understanding of Code-Switched Text
+title: "Lost in the Mix: Evaluating LLM Understanding of Code-Switched Text"
 ---

 # Lost in the Mix: Evaluating LLM Understanding of Code-Switched Text